zhangying9128/RRM/README.md

 # Repetition Reduction Module (RRM)
-This repository contains the source code for our paper [Generic Mechanism for Reducing Repetitions in Encoder-Decoder Models](https://aclanthology.org/2021.ranlp-1.180) which is accepted to the Journal of Natural Language Processing (JNLP 2023).
+This repository contains the source code for our paper [Generic Mechanism for Reducing Repetitions in Encoder-Decoder Models](https://aclanthology.org/2021.ranlp-1.180) which is accepted for the Journal of Natural Language Processing (JNLP 2023).

 Ying Zhang, Hidetaka Kamigaito, Tatsuya Aoki, Hiroya Takamura, and Manabu Okumura.
 “Generic Mechanism for Reducing Repetitions in Encoder-Decoder Models,” Journal of Natural Language Processing (JNLP 2023), Volume 30, Issue 2.
 (Early Access)